 Until about 1750, Ashover remained a self-contained community, roads into the valley being suitable only for pack-horses.
 The valley contained lead mines, lime kilns, coal, smelting, lace, flour mills, shoemakers, nail-makers, basket-makers, stocking frames and rope works.
 By 1966, the industry was more limited, being primarily: mining for fluor spar, gritstone quarries, and agriculture.
 Today, whilst these remain, the village is also in part a dormitory village for commuters to the nearest towns, of Matlock and Chesterfield and the city of Sheffield.

-Ashover Church was built between 1350 and 1419 by Thomas Babington, the great-grandfather of the Anthony Babington, executed at Smithfield for the plot, on behalf, of Mary, Queen of Scots, to murder Elizabeth I. The north aisle is earlier, mid-14th Century, and the south porch dates from 1275.
+Ashover Church was built between 1350 and 1419 by Thomas Babington, the great-grandfather of the Anthony Babington, executed at Smithfield for the plot, on behalf of Mary, Queen of Scots, to murder Elizabeth I. The north aisle is earlier, mid-14th Century, and the south porch dates from 1275.

 Just inside the main door is a plaque, listing the Rectors of Ashover from 1086.
 There were only 8 Rectors between 1621 and 1942 and the Nodder family can trace their descent back through the Bournes to the Reresbys, who were squarsons, (that is both local squire and parson), of Ashover in the 13th Century.